University of Michigan Alcohol and Other Drug (AOD) Policy for Students, Faculty and Staff

 - Limiting availability of alcohol and other drugs.

-- Developing and enforcing campus policies and enforce laws to address high-risk and illegal alcohol and other drug use.
+- Developing and enforcing campus policies and enforcing laws to address high-risk and illegal alcohol and other drug use.

 - Providing early intervention and referral for treatment.